Skip to content

 } );

-In this example toolkit option files is used to provide temporary content for a file to be injected into some temporary project folder.
+In this example configuration files is used to provide temporary content for a file to be injected into some temporary project folder.
 Of course, multiple files may be provided that way.

 const Assert = require( "node:assert" );